GreenSaladLeaf/Bike-Share/README.md

 ```
 ![image](https://github.com/user-attachments/assets/dcce08a5-7c09-4b39-95ec-49d5098e4f9c)

 #### 4.3 Top 10 Routes: Seasonal Usage Patterns
 - **1. Casual-Dominated Routes: Strong Summer Peaks, Drop in Winter**
   - Routes such as:
      - "Dusable Lake Shore Dr & Monroe St - Streeter Dr & Grand Ave"
      - "Dusable Lake Shore Dr & North Blvd - Streeter Dr & Grand Ave"
      - "Dusable Lake Shore Dr & Monroe St - Shedd Aquarium"
 show a high percentage of trips in summer (above 40%) but drop significantly in winter.
 They are heavily used by casual riders, reinforcing that these routes are likely tourist or leisure-friendly.
   - These routes align with locations that are popular attractions in Chicago.

 - **2. Member-Dominated Routes: Fall Peaks and More Even Seasonal Distribution**
   - Routes such as:
-    - "Mik Jr Dr & 29th St - State St & 33rd St"
+    - "Mlk Jr Dr & 29th St - State St & 33rd St"
     - "Calumet Ave & 33rd St - State St & 33rd St"
     - "Loomis St & Lexington St - Morgan St & Polk St"

-    These routes show a higher percentage of trips in fall (above 40%) and a more evenly distributed seasonal pattern compared to casual-heavy routes.
+  - These routes show a higher percentage of trips in fall (above 40%) and a more evenly distributed seasonal pattern compared to casual-heavy routes.
 While winter remains the lowest period, these routes retain higher winter usage than tourist-dominated routes.

   - Member percentage remains consistently high, suggesting reliance on these routes for transportation rather than leisure.

 - **3. General Seasonal Trends: Winter Usage Drops Across All Routes**
   - Regardless of membership type, winter consistently has the lowest trip volume.
 Member-dominant routes retain some winter usage, but casual-heavy routes see near-total drop-off.
   - This suggests that weather plays a critical role in ridership behavior, especially among casual users.

 ```sql
 WITH SeasonalData AS (